circonus/docs/content/circonus/alerting/contact-groups.md

 ![Image: 'contacts-options-with-members-format3.png'](/images/circonus/contacts-options-with-members-format3.png)

 This will open a section with options to modify the long and short alerts.
 Tick the "Use Custom Formats" box to enable editing.
 Long alerts are used when message length is not limited.
-Examples are email, XMPP, and PagerDuty.
+Examples are email and PagerDuty.
 Short formats are used with SMS.

 Note:
 > PagerDuty currently supports a single message format being sent to it, so we use the long format for PagerDuty.
 If you receive an SMS via PagerDuty it will take the first X characters of this message to send you, so it is recommended you make a concise summary for your alerts.